 The best rule of thumb is to try to avoid areas in the city close to bodies of water, including Lake Ontario and other local rivers and streams.
 As soon as they overflow after a significant downpour, it’s easy for city streets and nearby homes to get flooded.

 But these aren’t the only areas to avoid.
-Buying in older neighbourhoods is also a big risk as stormwater infrastructure in these areas are typically outdated, which means sewers can easily overwhelm themselves.
-This was the case for Toronto’s Downsview area in 2013, which experienced three floodings that year because of outdated sewer systems.
+Buying in older neighbourhoods is also a big risk as stormwater infrastructure in these areas is typically outdated, which means sewers can easily overflow.
+This was the case for Toronto’s Downsview area in 2013, which experienced three floods that year because of outdated sewer systems.
 To try and avoid this, buy in more newly developed areas where water systems are typically more updated and more likely to handle the pressure of heavy rainfalls.

 Besides that, it’s hard to say which areas are the best or worst for flooding, as many municipalities across the province and country have not updated their floodplain maps.
 Why?
-The funding used to monitor these water systems have stopped in many places, so apart from some intense research and guidance from a real estate agent, homebuyers have to use good judgement when purchasing a home.
-Neighbourhoods future home buyers should avoid include Rockcliffe-Smythe, Bedford Park and areas around Lake Ontario which all have a notorious track record for flooding.
+The funding used to monitor these water systems has stopped in many places, so apart from some intense research and guidance from a real estate agent, homebuyers have to use good judgment when purchasing a home.
+Neighbourhoods future home buyers should avoid include Rockcliffe-Smythe, Bedford Park and areas around Lake Ontario, which all have a notorious track record for flooding.

 How Homeowners Can Protect Themselves

-When it comes to protecting your home from a basement flooding, the onus comes down to the homeowner.
+When it comes to protecting your home from basement flooding, the onus falls on the homeowner.
 Because of the intense weather changes and our outdated stormwater systems, the risk of flooding can happen in every Toronto neighbourhood, which means every homeowner needs to protect themselves as much as possible.
 No matter where you live in Toronto, it’s best to automatically assume your property is always at risk.
 Repairing a flooded basement can cost you a pretty penny — over $40,000 to be exact — which is why you’ll definitely want to take the extra precautions.

 Here’s what you can do:

-• Take advantage of the city’s subsidy program.
-With basement floodings being a potential risk for any homeowner, the city offers a subsidy of up to $3,400 per property to install flood protection devices
+- Take advantage of the city’s subsidy program.
+With basement flooding being a potential risk for any homeowner, the city offers a subsidy of up to $3,400 per property to install flood protection devices

-• Remove debris from storm strains around your home on a regular basis
+- Remove debris from storm drains around your home on a regular basis

-• Look into insurance options.
-Not all insurance plans are made equally so you want to double check to see if you’re covered or not.
-Keep in mind that because basement floodings are becoming an increasingly bigger problem, many insurance providers no longer cover this
+- Look into insurance options.
+Not all insurance plans are made equally, so you want to double-check to see if you’re covered or not.
+Keep in mind that because basement flooding is becoming an increasingly bigger problem, many insurance providers no longer cover this